rushilkoul/ByteSweep/README.md

   - this can be changed in the code with the flag `delete_appledouble`

 ### Use case:
-- The folder contains files with the same names but with prefixes, (_1, _2, etc.). **Only one file works**, and the others are corrupted.
+- The folder contains files with the same names but with suffixes, (_1, _2, etc.). **Only one file works**, and the others are corrupted.
 ![demo image showing 3 copies of corrupted files with only one having valid data](readme_assets/demo.png)
 - ByteSweep detects the **working file and deletes the others**, while also **renaming** (if needed) the file back to what it should have been named.
   - In this case, ByteSweep deleted the corrupted files and **automatically** renamed `PlayerController_1.cs` to `PlayerController.cs` so that all references to that file work within in Unity editor.